-Southern blue whiting (Micromesistius australis) are almost entirely restricted to sub-Antarctic waters.
+In New Zealand, southern blue whiting (Micromesistius australis, SBW) are almost entirely restricted to sub-Antarctic waters.
 They are dispersed throughout the Campbell Plateau and Bounty Plateau for much of the year, but during August and September they aggregate to spawn near the Campbell Islands, on Pukaki Rise, on Bounty Plateau, and near Auckland Islands over depths of 250-600 m (Figure 1).
-During most years fish in the spawning fishery range between 35 and 50 cm fork length (FL), although occasionally smaller size classes of males (29-32 cm FL) are observed in the catch.
+During most years fish in the spawning fishery range between 35 and 50 cm fork length (FL), although occasionally smaller size classes of males (29-32 cm FL) are observed in the catch (Fisheries New Zealand 2023).